 Additionally, in October 2015 the government tabled in parliament the report of the Udalagama Commission, which was appointed by former President Mahinda Rajapaksa to investigate serious human rights violations in Sri Lanka occurring after 2005.

 In July 2017, the government released the report of the Mahanama Tillekeratne Commission, appointed to investigate the 2011 killing of free trade zone worker Roshen Chanaka and the attack on his fellow protestors, to the victim’s family.
-And in February 2018, the government – via the Right to Information (RTI) Commission – released the report of the Commission of Inquiry into the death of Sri Lanka Muslim Congress founder and former leader M.H.M Ashraff.
+And in February 2018, following a Right to Information (RTI) request, the government released the report of the Commission of Inquiry into the death of Sri Lanka Muslim Congress founder and former leader M.H.M Ashraff.

 Despite this welcome progress, several key reports are yet to be made public.
 These include, as recently noted by Amnesty International, the full report on the first mandate of the Paranagama Commission, as well as the report of the presidential commission appointed to probe the Matale mass grave.
 The Sri Lanka Campaign understands that a number of older Commission of Inquiry reports are also yet to be released.